joshhubert-dsp/reserve-it/README.md

 -   One reservation can be held per email address at a time.
 Users can cancel their reservations to reschedule.
 A minimal sqlite database is stored on the server to enforce this.
--   Each independently reservable resource is backed by its own Google calendar.
-When a user submits a reservation, each included calendar is checked, and the first calendar still available during the selected time is automatically chosen.
+-   Each independently reservable resource (ie. a single tennis court) is backed by its own Google calendar.
+When a user submits a reservation, each included calendar is checked, and the first calendar found to be available during the selected time is selected.
--   The time granularity and other configuration for each set of related resources (ie. a set of tennis courts) is ergonomically defined in a single yaml file (see `calendars` section in the yaml example above).
+-   The page elements, time granularity and other configuration for each set of related resources (ie. a set of tennis courts) are ergonomically defined in a single yaml file (see the yaml example [3] above).
 Each yaml file maps to a single reservation webpage.
+-   Each reservation webpage displays a form input, and optionally an embedded calendar view and an arbitrary descriptive image you provide.
 -   Yaml files are stored in the directory passed to `resource_config_path`.
 When more than one yaml file is present, a home page is automatically generated for navigating between reservation webpages, and the filenames are used for the endpoint paths.